kotolex/checking/README.md

 **random_order** if True - runs tests inside each group in random order.
 Can be useful to make sure your tests really independent as they should be.

-**max_fail** if greater than 0, then suite will stops, when failed tests count reach that number.
+**max_fail** if greater than 0, then suite will stop, when failed tests count reach that number.
 For example, if you specify max_fail=1, then suite will stop after first failure.
-Pay attention that real failed test count can be bigger than max_fail if you use parallel execution, so parallel test will not interrupted until ends, even if count is reached.
+Pay attention that real failed test count can be bigger than max_fail if you use parallel execution, so parallel test will not interrupt until ends, even if count is reached.

 **generate_report** if True - creates html report with the results in test folder.
 Experimental!